-In a non-binding resolution, approved by a show of hands, Parliament calls on the Commission to ensure all member states have compatible databases of cats and dogs and consider setting up databases for other pets too.
-MEPs believe that a requirement to register pets, together with EU-wide data sharing, would reduce opportunities for falsifying documents and illegal trade, help to trace sources of disease outbreaks and curb animal abuse and bad treatment.
+In a non-binding resolution, Parliament calls on the Commission to ensure all member states have compatible databases of cats and dogs and consider setting up databases for other pets too.
+MEPs believe that a requirement to register pets, together with EU-wide data sharing, would reduce the opportunity for document falsification, help tackle illegal trade, trace sources of disease outbreaks and address animal abuse and bad treatment.

-Many member states already have mandatory systems in place for identifying and registering pets, but not necessarily for the same types of information or animals, notes the resolution.
+Many member states already have mandatory systems for identification and registration of pets in place, but not necessarily the same type of information or animals, notes the resolution.
 All national databases should therefore be made compatible, MEPs say.
 They also insist that the personal data of owners and sellers of pets in such databases should be well protected.

-Fight illegal trade in pets and wild animals
+Fight illegal trade with pets and wild animals

 Parliament also calls on the EU's executive to adopt robust and effective measures to tackle the illegal trade in pets and also wild animals which end up being kept as pets.